shoggoth/ExplodeFight/README.md

 master

 ## Current Tasks
-- Address texture atlas and explosion shader oddities.
 - Look at irregularities with spawning and recycling with animations and scaling.
 - Add mob info protocol for use with spawning.
 - Spawn pattern protocol and enum (in playground: Developer).

+## Next Tasks
 - Address the shader compile delay on the first explosion.

-## Next Tasks
 - Start adding mob experiments on the mob/ branches.
 - Add and remove physics properties on recycle and explode.
 - Add a Level class and allow snapshots to be calculated so that rules can be implemented.